 Each node within a cluster has set of connection properties.
 These pertain to the rules of adding new nodes to the cluster, specifically some node may employ an IP-based discrimination scheme to add or accept new nodes within the cluster.
-In addition to this nodes also maintain a connection threshold vector which pertain to the number of gateways at each level that the node can maintain connections to, concurrently at any given time.
+In addition to this, nodes also maintain a connection threshold vector, which pertains to the number of gateways at each level that the node can maintain concurrent connections to at any given time.

-Nodes wishing to join the network, do so by issuing a connection set up request to one of the nodes in the existing network.
-The organization and logical addresses assigned are based relative to the existing logical address of the node to which this request was sent to.
+Nodes wishing to join the network do so by issuing a connection set up request to one of the nodes in the existing network.
+The organization and logical addresses assigned are relative to the existing logical address of the node to which this request was sent to.
 Nodes issuing such a set up request could be a single stand-alone node or part of an existing unit.
-New addresses are assigned based on the discrimination that the node is part of the existing system, or whether the node is part of a new unit being merged into the system.
-In the latter case no new logical address are assigned, while in the former case new logical addresses need to be assigned.
+New addresses are assigned based on whether the node is either part of the existing system or is part of a new unit being merged into the system.
+In the former case no new logical address are assigned, while in the latter case new logical addresses need to be assigned.
 Clients of the merged system need to renegotiate their new logical address using an address renegotiation protocol.